📍 Los Angeles 📞 (310) 526-0200

 At Anshin Mobile Notary and LiveScan, we understand the stress that comes with legal paperwork and background checks.
 Our services provide the support you need to keep your case moving forward, whether that means notarizing a corrected petition, completing a Live Scan background check, or preparing supporting documents.

-FAQs About Criminal Expungement Denials
+FAQs About Expungement Denials in Los Angeles (California)

-How long should I wait before reapplying?
+How long should I wait before reapplying in Los Angeles?

 Do I need a lawyer to appeal an expungement denial?